PyCQA/pyflakes/README.rst

 It is `available on PyPI <http://pypi.python.org/pypi/pyflakes>`_ and it supports all active versions of Python from 2.5 to 3.4.

+If you require more options and more flexibility, you could give a look to `Flake8 <http://flake8.readthedocs.org/>`_ too.

 Installation
 ------------